meilisearch/documentation/reference/features/geosearch.md

 ### Examples

-`_geoRadius`  should be used like any other filter rule.
+`_geoRadius` is used like any other filter rule.
 We can search for places to eat near the centre of Milan:

 <CodeSamples id="geosearch_guide_filter_usage_1" />

-With our example dataset, this query's results look like this:
+Using our example dataset, returned results look like this:

 ```json
 [